 The Root Directory includes different folders, each specifically designed to store particular files and applications.
 The folders included in the Root Directory and their uses are:

 This folder comes in handy in Windows during updating or upgrades.
-The folder includes the temporary files for recovering Windows in case any issues happen during the process.
+The folder includes the temporary files for recovering deleted files on Windows in case any issues happen during the process.

 Check and install any pending Windows Updates before deleting the $WinREAgent folder - if you do not have any available, reboot and remove the $WinREAgent folder.